-Kailin began her legal career at a global law firm in Toronto and is licensed to practice in both Ontario and British Columbia.
-She received a juris doctor from Queen’s University and a Bachelor of Commerce from the University of British Columbia.
+Kailin began her legal career at a global law firm in Toronto and is licensed to practice in Ontario, British Columbia, and California.
+She received her Juris Doctorate from Queen’s University and a Bachelor of Commerce from the University of British Columbia.

 Sending this email does not create an attorney-client relationship.
 Please do not send any confidential information.